 The word that we're doing it again is certainly out in the world.

-And as a result of that, recently, a lot of, several, big, big radio stations have approached me about carrying the show.
+And as a result of that, recently a lot of several big, big radio stations have approached me about carrying the show.

-However, it comes with a price, like everything.
+However, it comes with a price, like everything, you know, like selling your soul.

-A little like that we did a show on that last Friday, selling your soul.
+We did a show on that last Friday, Selling Your Soul.

 The price is that they are commercial broadcast stations, and I understand they have the need to run commercials.

-I came to a point where I had to make a choice.
+So I came to a point where I had to make a choice.

 I had several large stations ready to jump in if I would only increase the number of commercials.